Your web browser is outdated and may be insecure

 Remember, if you are a member and you need support, contact us for advice.

 As a nurse coming to the UK, always check your contract and any repayment clauses carefully.
-Your agency or employer may incur costs during recruitment, relocation and training and they may seek to recover those costs if you leave within a certain period of joining them.
+Your agency or employer may incur costs during recruitment, relocation and training, and they may seek to recover those costs if you leave within a certain period of joining them.

-Employers should not seek to recoup the Immigration Skills Charge from employees, and employees may wish to question this with the employer if the contract offered refers to this.
+Employers should not seek to recoup the Immigration Skills Charge from employees, and employees may wish to question this with the employer if the contract refers to this.

 It is illegal for an agency based in the UK to charge a fee for finding (or trying to find) work, these charges must be paid by employers.
 Agencies or employers found operating unlawfully could face prosecution.